hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ### Scrolling through workspaces

-Since there a lot of configuration options from `sway/workspaces` are missing, you should deduce some of them by yourself.
+Since a lot of configuration options from `sway/workspaces` are missing, you should deduce some of them by yourself.
 In the case of scrolling, it should look like this: